Mat3u52/BarcodeReader/README.md

 - Dec code is converting to char and written to file .txt and save the timestamp in log file,
 - Other app "RnW" waiting for until PCB enter to the AOI then take the barcode from txt file and deliver it to the GUI AOI,
 - "RnW" also waiting for information from verification station that results had verified.
 If yes, it gives a signal to the machine to scan next PCB;

+I apologize for the condition of my code.
+I am just a newbie and the app has only draft form for the moment.